Ladyfingers (biscuits): Preparation

 Like other sponge cakes, ladyfingers traditionally contain no chemical leavening agent, and rely on air incorporated into the eggs for their "sponge" texture.
-Some brands, though, contain ammonium bicarbonate.
+Some brands, however, contain ammonium bicarbonate.
 The egg whites and egg yolks mixed with sugar are typically beaten separately and folded together with flour.
 They contain more flour than the typical sponge cake.
 The mixture is piped through a pastry bag in short lines onto sheets, giving the biscuits their notable shape.

 Before baking, powdered sugar is usually sifted over the top to give a soft crust.
 The finished ladyfingers are usually layered into a dessert such as tiramisu or trifle.